jdereg/json-io/README.md

 stuff the values from the `jsonObj` (`JsonObject`) into the instance you create.

 #### Customization technique 3: Drop unwanted fields
-Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
+* **White-List support**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
-Use the `JsonWriter.FIELD_SPECIFIERS` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written out, only the fields you list will be written out.
+Use the `JsonWriter.FIELD_SPECIFIERS` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, only the fields you list will be written.

+* **Black-List support**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
+Use the `JsonWriter.FIELD_NAME_BLACK_LIST` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, any field listed here will not be written.
+Black-listed fields take priority over white listed fields.

 #### Customization technique 4: Shorter meta-keys (@type -> @t, @id -> @i, @ref -> @r, @keys -> @k, @items -> @e)
 Set `JsonWriter.SHORT_META_KEYS` to `true` to see the single-letter meta keys used in the outputted JSON.
 In addition